This post may contain affiliate links. Please read our disclosure policy.

 - Chopped fresh parsley optional, to taste

-- Meanwhile, add the canned tomatoes to a bowl and crush the tomatoes (it's easiest to do this using your hands, but you could also use a fork).
+- Meanwhile, add the canned tomatoes to a bowl and crush them (it's easiest to do this using your hands, but you could also use a fork).

 - Add the olive oil, garlic, red pepper flakes, and anchovies to a skillet over medium heat.
 Cook for 3-4 minutes (watch the garlic doesn't burn).